What are Home Visits?

 - Help your family access community resources and services, such as job training, ESL classes, legal services, GED preparation classes, and health care, among others.

-Home visits are provided by a Family Support Worker (FSW) who is hired from and represents the language and culture of the community where you live.
-All FSWs receive intensive training from nationally certified trainers.
+Home visits are provided by a Family Support Specialist (FSS) who is hired from and represents the language and culture of the community where you live.
+All FSSs receive intensive training from nationally certified trainers.